The Gordian Cycle

 Anyway, the Gordian Cycle is also about the most voracious morally dubious transgender warlady I could dream up with all my self-indulgence, so this one goes out to all my fellow sickos.

-Currently consists of only the first story, The Exile of Morgan Red-Maw, but I have a second half-written and the rest of the saga more or less planned out.
+I don't fully write these things out in advance, but I do have the overall direction of the saga more or less planned out.
 Whether I'll actually write it all out depends on how long I can keep my attention on a single project, but I'm having a lot of fun with it so far.

 -